Self-duality of massless scalar three-point amplitudes: A new identity for graphical functions

 An external leg of weight $\nu^p$ attached to a graph $G^p$ gives a factor of $||p||^{-2\nu^p}$ where $p$ is the momentum that goes through the leg.
 When we label the external momenta by $z_1$ and $z_2$ (because we want to switch to position space later), then we obtain

-If $G^p$ has weight $N_G^p=D/2-\nu^p$, then we can use the correspondence between momentum space and position space in (\ref{AGAG}) and (\ref{AGhatAG}) to translate the last two identities into relations between position space integrals.
+If $G^p$ on the left hand side of (\ref{mom3pt}) has weight $N_G^p=D/2-\nu^p$, then we can use the correspondence between momentum space and position space in (\ref{AGAG}) and (\ref{AGhatAG}) to translate the last two identities into relations between position space integrals.
 Note that the $\Gamma$ factors in (\ref{AGAG}) are identical for each graph, so that they can be dropped.
 The weights transform according to (\ref{nunu}); the weight $\nu^p$, in particular, transforms to $\nu$.
 The factors $||\bullet||^{2\nu^p}$ in (\ref{mom3pt}) translate to edges between the corresponding external vertices of weight $-\nu^p/\lambda=\nu-(\lambda+1)/\lambda$.
-Adding this edge changes the weight of $G$ from $D/2\lambda$ to $\nu$, yielding
+By (\ref{NGNG}), the duals of the three right hand graphs in (\ref{mom3pt}) have weight $(\lambda+1)/\lambda$ (note that the edge of weight $\nu$ attached to $G$ creates an extra internal vertex).
+If we also include the external edge of weight $\nu-(\lambda+1)/\lambda$, the total weight becomes $N_G^{\mathrm{tot}}=\nu$.
+We obtain

-Note that in the above equations the graph $G$ is {\em not} rotated.
-The internal part of the graph $G$ (the gray disc) stays fixed; only the external structures are rotated.
+Note that the graph $G$ (the gray disc) is {\em not} rotated in the above equations.
+It stays fixed while the external structures rotate.

-To lift the restriction $N_G=\nu$, we consider the leftmost graph in (\ref{pos3pt}) without the external edge between $z_1$ and $0$ (the leftmost graph in (\ref{gfid})) and call this graph $G$ (with weight $N_G$).
+To lift the restriction $N_G^{\mathrm{tot}}=\nu$, we consider the leftmost graph in (\ref{pos3pt}) without the external edge between $z_1$ and $0$ but with the edge attached to $z_2$ (the leftmost graph in (\ref{gfid})) and call this graph $G$ (with weight $N_G$).
 To use (\ref{pos3pt}), we add two edges between $z_1$ and $0$, one with weight $(\lambda+1)/\lambda-N_G$ and one with weight $\nu-(\lambda+1)/\lambda$, to obtain the graph $G'$.
 The total weight of the two edges is $\nu-N_G$, so that $N_{G'}=\nu$.
 We can apply (\ref{pos3pt}) to $G'$ if we consider the edge between $z_1$ and $0$ with weight $(\lambda+1)/\lambda-N_G$ as a part of the gray disc.
 Finally, we multiply the result with $||z_1||^{2\lambda(\nu-N_G)}$, so that on the left hand side we are back to graph $G$.
 This gives

 With (\ref{inv3}) (where $z_0=0$) we can identify $z_1,z_2$ with $1,z\in\CC$ and obtain an identity for graphical functions.
 However, Equations (\ref{gfid}) are stronger when considered as identities for three-point functions: they can be applied to subgraphs in larger ambient graphs (note that all three graphs have total weight $N_G$).
 We will use this property in the next section to derive a new identity for scalar integrals in four-dimensional $\phi^4$ theory.